Questions authors may have of me:

 Nonfiction?
 Fiction?
 What do you specialize in?

-I spent the first 23 years of my career primarily in nonfiction and the last eight years editing mostly fiction.
+I spent the first 23 years of my career primarily in nonfiction and the last nine years editing mostly fiction.
 So both.

 What is your No. 1 strength?